neha-r-p/Node-sprint-1/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is riddled (in a good, functional way) with middleware, such as express.json(), .use(), etc. Secondly, it's a framework that abstracts the unnecessary stuff for a regular jo schmo like me from Node.js so we can write functional BE more easily.

 - [ ] Describe Middleware?

+    Functions called between the request and response in the order which they are read.
+Middleware can be built-in to Express, custom, or third-party.

 - [ ] Describe a Resource?